datnguye/dbterd/README.md

 ## 👥 Contributors

-A huge thanks to our amazing contributors! 🙏
+A huge thanks to our amazing contributors — the people who turned "wouldn't it be nice if..." into actual working code. 🙏

 <a href="https://github.com/datnguye/dbterd/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=datnguye/dbterd" />